icpc/ccs-specs/Contest_API.md

 team_submit capability before a contest starts, even through they cannot see any problems nor submit yet.
-Clients are not expected to call this endpoint more than once since the response would not normally change during a contest.
+Clients are not expected to call this endpoint more than once since the response should not normally change during a contest.

 #### Examples